Your money-making expert. Financial journalist, TV and radio personality.

 Raising children is an expensive business, so money saving tips for parents are always warmly received.
-In fact, 2019 research found the average cost of raising a child until the age of 18 was a staggering £151,000.
+In fact, 2021 research by CPAG found the average cost of raising a child until the age of 18 now stands at £160,692 for a couple and £193,801 for a lone parent

 Shopping is one of the biggest expenses for families, so these tips for parents to save money on shopping can make a real difference.